Health and disability services: Your rights and how to enforce them

 Rules about collecting health information

-Health professionals must collect health information directly from the you, not from other people.
+Health professionals have to collect health information directly from you, not from other people (except in very particular cases).

 Further, they can’t collect information in ways that are unfair or that intrude unreasonably into your personal affairs.
 For example, health information shouldn’t be collected in a waiting room where other people might overhear.